ISISNeutronMuon/quickBayes/paper/paper.md

 At present there are example workflows for:

 -	Determining the number of Lorentzians in quasielastic neutron scattering data.
--	Determining the number of exponential decays in MuSR data.
+-	Determining the number of exponential decays in MuSR (muon spectroscopy) data.

 The `quickBayes` package comes with an API that can be easily be extended by users to calculate the most likely hypothesis given their data.